jonathanhliu21/imunano33/doc/index.md

   imunano33::Quaternion quaternion = getRotationQuaternion();

-  // Method 1, using the member function, if the quaternion is known svector::Vector3D vec{1, 0, 0};
+  // Method 1: using the member function, if the quaternion is known svector::Vector3D vec{1, 0, 0};
   svector::Vector3D vecRotated1 = quaternion.rotate(vec);

-  // Method 2, using the static member function, if the quaternion is unknown
+  // Method 2: using the static member function, if the quaternion is unknown

   // 90 degrees (pi/2 radians) clockwise around x-axis
   vec = {0, 1, 0};
   svector::Vector3D axis{1, 0, 0};
-  // make sure that the angle given is in radians svector::Vector3D vecRotated2 = Quaternion::rotate(vec, axis, M_PI / 2);
+  // make sure that the angle given is in radians svector::Vector3D vecRotated2 = imunano33::Quaternion::rotate(vec, axis, M_PI / 2);

+  // Method 3: constructing a quaternion, then using the member function imunano33::Quaternion quaternion2{axis, M_PI / 2};
+  svector::Vector3D vecRotated3 = quaternion2.rotate(vec);
 }
 ```